dreamibor/algorithms_and_data_structures/practice/implementation/binary_tree/README.md

 A perfect tree is balanced, and in a perfect tree the height grows logarithmically with the number of nodes.

 # Binary Search Tree
-A **binary search tree** is a binary tree where the nodes are ordered in a specific way, for every node:
+A **binary search tree** is a binary tree where the nodes are ordered in a specific way, it could be an empty tree or for every node:
-- The nodes to the left are smaller than the current node.
+- The nodes (sub-tree) to the left are smaller than the current node.
-- The nodes to the right are larger than the current node.
+- The nodes (sub-tree) to the right are larger than the current node.

+Recursively, their left and right sub-trees are also binary search trees.

 Time Complexity:
 |   Operations    |   Balanced    |  Unbalanced (Worst Case)  |